zaka-ai/interactive-room/README.md

 We firstly trained the gender model using Yolov10s pre-trained model, then we tested the SimSwap model but we considered training it for better result and finally we used Coquii TTS model for voice cloning.

 # Guidance
-To begin, we have to set up the SimSwap environement, since we already have our gender model.
-To use it, you have to run these following commands to get the necessary files
+To begin, we have to set up the SimSwap environement.
+Firslty, you have to run these following commands to get the necessary files.

 clone the repository